-I founded Lifestyle Awareness after working as an Occupational Therapist for 18 years within all areas of Mental Health.
+I founded Lifestyle Awareness after working as a Senior Occupational Therapist for 18 years in all areas of Mental Health.
 Over the years I began to question and wonder if it was possible to work with people much earlier than in crisis and what early intervention and prevention may actually look like.
-As part of my own wellness path I realised that one of the things that impact on all areas of life, performance and mental wellbeing, is our mind, yet most of us were never taught how to use our minds properly in a practical and evidenced based way.
+As part of my own wellness path, I realised that one of the things that impact all areas of life, performance and mental well-being, is our mind, yet most of us were never taught how to use our minds properly in a practical and evidenced based way.

-Ever since i was a teenager i have been interested in understanding human potential and ways to unlock talent and ability.
-In sport and in life I met so many people who lost composure and confidence when under pressure or just were unable to translate their ability and hard work into results.
-They hadn't developed their minds to be able to express their true potential when it counted.
+Ever since I was a teenager I have been interested in understanding human potential and ways to unlock talent and ability.
+In sports and in life I met so many people who lost composure and confidence when under pressure or just were unable to translate their ability and hard work into results.
+They hadn't developed their minds to be able to develop their true potential when it counted.